 How Do I Start Family Therapy at Thriveworks in Modesto, CA?

 You start family therapy by calling Thriveworks in Modesto, CA to get matched to a counselor.
-When you call the office, a real human will tell you about all your therapeutic options, and about the benefits of enrollment.
+When you call the office, a real human will tell you about all your therapeutic options, and about the benefits of becoming a Thriveworks member.
 It might be hard to take the first step toward healing what might be hurt or broken in your family, but the journey is worth it.
 We look forward to helping you find solutions.